 AR-15 Zero™ Trigger – Hybrid

 The short 2mm reset makes the Zero hybrid trigger one of the fastest on the market.
 The reset is also positive, which facilitates even faster shooting during training or competition.
 The trigger, hammer, and disconnector are EDM cut and then polished with brass wire to a micron finish in all critical contact areas for a friction-less engagement.
-The trigger tail is enlarged and its shape modified to cup the safety drum for safety and to eliminate pre-travel.
 The pull-weight and disconnector set screws are also welded after loctite for safety and a lifetime of use.

 Zero™ AR-15 hybrid triggers are available in Black Nitride and two pull weights: 3 lbs and 4.5 lbs.
 Black Nitride is a heat treatment process that enhances corrosion resistance, improves lubricity, and leaves a fine black finish on the surface of the metal.In short, all of the features of the Zero™ trigger are designed to offer a shooting experience that is exceptionally smooth, crisp, and fast.